Bimmerforums - The Ultimate BMW Forum

 My Dynojet Results - modded e36 M3

-to be honest, my results were somewhat bittersweet. recently i was 'called out' about my dyno numbers in my sig. i have explained over and over again that the 270rwtq and 271rwhp in my sig are from a dynapack which does read higher mostly because the measurements are taken at the wheel hub, without the drivetrain loss of the wheels/tires. so i went to the same place i got my stock dyno done at and did some base runs on their dynojet with my current setup. here's the best run i got:
+to be honest, my results were somewhat bittersweet. recently i was 'called out' about my dyno numbers in my sig. i have explained over and over again that the 270rwtq and 271rwhp in my sig are from a dynapack which does read higher mostly because the measurements are taken at the wheel hub, without the drivetrain loss of the wheels/tires. so i went to the same place i got my stock dyno done at and did some base runs on their dynojet with my current setup. here's video of the best runs i got

 first, here is my current modlist: